The Essence of Chinese Painting (I)

 (5) Ma Yuan (马 远 Mǎ Yuǎn 1160-1225 was an important painter of the Chinese Song Dynasty.

-(6) Emperor Ningzong (宋宁宗 Sòng Níngzōng 1168 – 1224) was the 13th emperor of the Song Dynasty and ruled between 1194 and his death in 1224.
+(6) Emperor Ningzong (宋宁宗 Sòng Níngzōng 1168 – 1224) was the 13th emperor of the Song Dynasty.
+He ruled between 1194 and his death in 1224.
 He was an important patron of the arts and primarily supported painters such as Liang Kai and Ma Yuan.

 Illustrations: